Germany, officially the Federal Republic of Germany.

 Federal parliamentary republic.

-In Germany, the climate is moderately continental, marked by cold winters, with average daily temperatures around 0 °C (32 °F) or slightly above, and warm summers, with maximum temperatures around 22 to 24 °C (72 to 75 °F) in July and August.
+In Germany, the climate is moderately continental, cold winters, with average daily temperatures around 0 °C (32 °F) or slightly above, and warm summers, with maximum temperatures around 22 to 24 °C (72 to 75 °F) in July and August.